 Containers started by Kubernetes automatically include this DNS server in their DNS searches.

 The kube-ui provides a read-only overview of the cluster state.
-Access the UI using kubectl proxy
+Access Using an HTTP Proxy to Access the Kubernetes API

 Container Resource Monitoring records generic time-series metrics about containers in a central database, and provides a UI for browsing that data.